 Despite the best efforts of government officials, some snakes do make it into the state.
 The sheer number of tourists, plus shipments delivered from around the world, guarantee it.

-Plus, because there is no recognized snake trade in Hawaii, specimens fetch higher prices.
+Because there is no recognized snake trade in Hawaii, specimens fetch higher prices.
 This encourages people to smuggle them into the state illegally.
-Pet may make it into the wild.
+Pet snakes may make it into the wild.

 Brahminy Blind Snake (Ramphotyphlops Braminus)